aplteam/Cider/docs/Cider-User-Guide.md

 A> ### ]Cider.UpdateCider
 A>
-A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.0 or later.
+A> Note that due to a change of the target folder this command will only work when you use it to update version 0.37.1 or later.
 A>
+A> ### Versions prior to 0.37.0
+A>
 A> *In earlier versions of Cider the command cannot know about the new target folder and must therefore not be used.*
 A>
-A> For that reason you are advised to delete the `Cider/` folder from you `MyUCMDs/` folder (which means un-installing it) and then install again.
+A> For that reason you are advised to delete the `Cider/` folder from you `MyUCMDs/` folder (which means un-installing it) and then install it into the correct folder.
+A>
+A> ### Version 0.37.0
+A>
+A> This version installed into the wrong folder, therefore *you must not use* `]CiderUpdateCider`!
+A>
+A> For that reason you are advised to install again into the correct folder.
+A>
+A> The next time you use `]Cider.UpdateCider` it will remove Cider from the wrong folder.

 #### Git